 See also the separate Ill and Feverish Child article.

 Fever is a common sign that on its own is usually little help in making a diagnosis.
 Persistent high fever needs urgent treatment.
 Fever over 42.2°C (108°F) produces unconsciousness and leads to permanent brain damage if sustained.
-Fever can be classified as:

 Fever may also be described as: